-Since the deliverables of this activity shall be useful for the whole EARP, special attention
+Since the deliverables of this activity shall be useful for the whole EARP, special attention should be given to coordination with the DP's.
+Harmonization- and communication activities

-6 Experience shows that population displacement seldom happens with construction of MV and LV lines.
+&lt;sup>6 Experience shows that population displacement seldom happens with construction of MV and LV lines.
 The Project will mostly deal with loss of crops and trees compensation.